omarvides/terraform-generator/README.md

 └── variables.tf
 ```

-### Running your tests
+### Before you run any tests

 Please notice that terratest to test terraform modules needs to create real infrastructure, so please be careful with what you test, as you could be billed the provider where you are creating resources.

-The ```terraformOptions``` variable at the testing file can pass configurations to your module, as example let's assume your variables file contains
+The ```terraformOptions``` variable at the testing file can pass configurations to your module, as example let's assume your variables file contains the configuration below

 ```
 variable "region" {